Build a Budget Gaming PC

 In the past, some have shied away from the cost and complexity of a PC, but with today's plug and play components, user friendly operating systems, and most importantly, decreasing prices, the PC is now a serious contender for your next gaming investment.
 See our HowTo below for help on building your own budget gaming PC.

-- 1In this section we will break down the PC by each component with an added recommendation.Components have been chosen based on reliability, future proofing and their performance/price ratio.
+- 1Components have been chosen based on reliability, future proofing and their performance/price ratio.
 When doing your own research you may decide on other components.
-Keep in mind the compatibility between each component (you can check with the manufacturer or sales representative) and leave a question or suggestion in the comments below if you find a preferred alternative.Advertisement
+Keep in mind the compatibility between each component (you can check with the manufacturer or sales representative) and leave a question or suggestion in the comments below if you find a preferred alternative.In this section we will break down the PC by each component with an added recommendation.Advertisement

 - 3Intel i5-4430.
 This is a Quad Core CPU running at 3.0GHz per core.
 It's more than enough for gaming and everyday tasks, and will future proof your machine, i.e., you will be happy with this CPU through your next GPU upgrade.
 You can opt for an i3 processor to lower your overall price, but then you will be pushing the limits with modern gaming.